svcheng/Facial-Expression-Changepoint-Detection/README.md

 ---

 > Note: When rerunning the program, the virtual environment need not be recreated (skip step 2.a).
-It is safest to delete the output folder from the previous execution of the program before running it again.
+Rerunning the program will overwrite the existing contents of the output folder.